 We encourage parents to join our Class Dojo scheme which is an online platform that serves as link between home and school.
 The staff in Hedgehogs regularly message parents when necessary and photographs of children’s work and learning experiences are uploaded on a weekly basis.

 Teaching and Learning in Hedgehogs Class

-Teaching and learning in Hedgehogs is organised through a range of approaches and provides a balance of adult lead activities, independent activities and self- initiated activities using our classroom facilities and the facilities in our outdoor area which is set in our forest grounds.
+Teaching and learning in Hedgehogs is organised through a range of approaches and provides a balance of adult lead activities, independent activities and self- initiated activities using our classroom facilities, the outdoor area and Forest School Woodland.

 When children work in small groups on an adult lead focused task, the activity will be differentiated to meet the needs of every child participating.
-We also have whole class sessions for short periods of time, for example phonics, mathematics, English and Topic (which covers Expressive Arts and Design, RE and Understanding the World).
+We also have whole class sessions for short periods of time, for example phonics, mathematics, Literacy, computing, R.E., P.E. and music.
 In mathematics we use a fun, practical approach using Numicon shapes.
 We follow the Letters and Sounds phonic programme to teach reading.
 Although the children are taught phonics as a class, the sessions are carefully planned and differentiated to meet the needs of all children.
 A puppet called Granny Fantastic ‘helps’ us in English lessons with speaking and listening and early writing.
-In Hedgehogs, we have a termly topic which follows a flexible theme to incorporate the children’s interests.